viet34tqc/notebook/nextjs.md

 Cons:

+- User get a blank page while waiting for JS code to run
 - Requires additional time once the JavaScript bundle have been loaded and could lead to a blocked user interface during that time.
 Hence, metrics like First Paint, First Contentful Paint, Largest Contentful Paint, and Time-to-Interactive require more time.
 - Not good for SEO because Google bot cannot crawl any data at first load because it can only sees a div